Key Takeaways

 - Amusement Parks

-This list is not extensive, so if you’re unsure about whether you need this policy coverage, make sure to talk with your insurance agent to see whether a BOP could work for you.
+This list is not extensive, so if you’re unsure whether you need this policy coverage, talk with your insurance agent to see whether a BOP could work for you.

 What Can a Business Owner’s Policy Cover?

-Business owners’ policies work to protect your small business against a wide range of potential threats and damages.
+Business owners’ policies protect small businesses against a wide range of potential threats and damages.
 The four most common coverages BOPs offer typically include commercial property insurance, general liability insurance, business income insurance, and crime insurance.

 Commercial Property Insurance

-Commercial property insurance works to protect your building, equipment, and inventory.
-This comes in handy especially if your property is vandalized, stolen, lost, or accidentally damaged by a weather event.
+Commercial property insurance protects your building, equipment, and inventory.
+It is especially useful if your property is vandalized, stolen, lost, or accidentally damaged by a weather event.

 General Liability Insurance